SamGuay/revealjs/README.md

 have noticed is the Zoom package can't be used in combination with the Chalkboard package.

+\* I haven't had the time to test all the newest config options, so feel free to test them out and report any issue.

 To use this forked package, you will have to install the [devtools package](https://github.com/r-lib/devtools) first and then: